 There are six policies you’ll want to consider before you launch your RIA:

-Directors & Officers Liability
+- Directors & Officers Liability

-Errors & Omissions Liability
+- Errors & Omissions Liability

-Employment Practices Liability
+- Employment Practices Liability

-Health, Dental and Vision
+- Health, Dental, and Vision

-There’s no one size fits all approach when it comes to insurance coverage.
-Factors such as size of your practice, number of accounts and clients, portfolio strategies and trading frequency, security types used, and number of employees you’ll hire all dictate the best coverage package.
+There’s no one size fits all approach to insurance coverage.
+Factors such as the size of your practice, number of accounts and clients, portfolio strategies and trading frequency, security types used, and number of employees you’ll hire all dictate the best coverage package.
 It could be that you only need basic E&O coverage for your first year.
 However, larger and more complex RIAs may need all six policies.

 Finding an insurance broker you know and trust is critical for your long-term plans.
-In the short term you can connect with firms like Napa or Chubb to find a policy that’ll provide adequate coverage at launch.
+In the short term, you can connect with firms like Napa or Chubb to find a policy that’ll provide adequate coverage at launch.

 Hiring & Payroll

-As always, please let us know if you have any questions.
-And in case you missed it, be sure to catch up on the previous articles in the series:
+In case you missed it, be sure to catch up on the previous articles in the series: